Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Three Laws of HCI Revisited

 \;

 Here, $MT$ equals movement time, and $a$ and $b$ are empirically determined constants.
 The equation is modeled after the Shannon-Hartley theorem in \autoref{equation:ShannonHartley}.
-We can instead define a KL divergence in the form of \autoref{equation:KL_SNR} in which error $E$ is minimized:
+We can instead define a surprise potential $U$ in the form of \autoref{equation:KL_SNR} that can be minimized over time:

-Where $N$ is the size of the noise tolerance in the cursor (or hand) movement ($4 \sigma$ of the goal distribution) and $e$ the distance from current position to the nearest edge of the goal distribution (see \autoref{Fig:Fitts}).
-If we rewrite this as a gradient descent (i.e., derivative of \autoref{FittsKL}), we obtain an affine update rule that halves the distance of the progress distribution at each step, with identical time intervals $t$:

 \;